 EDC Chief Finance Officer Erwin Avante said the firm targets to offer the initial tranche in the second quarter.
 He added that the proceeds would be used mainly for capital expenditure and general corporate purposes.

 Last year, officials of the Lopez-led firm said it was aiming to develop binary geothermal projects that could produce an additional 80 megawatts in a few years.

-Expansion works on the EDC’s BacMan Geothermal Power Plant in Manito, Albay have begun with sister company First Balfour in charge of construction and the Mitsubishi Group responsible for installing the power generation equipment.
+Expansion works on EDC’s BacMan Geothermal Power Plant in Manito, Albay have begun with sister company First Balfour in charge of construction and the Mitsubishi Heavy Industries Group responsible for installing the power generation equipment.

 EDC also manages geothermal projects in Leyte and on the North Cotabato side of Mount Apo.
 It also owns the Burgos Wind Farm in Ilocos Norte — the biggest facility of its kind in Southeast Asia.